What’s New in Grafana v5.2

 - Elasticsearch alerting it’s finally here!

-- Cross platform build support enables native builds of Grafana for many more platforms!
+- Native builds for ARM native builds of Grafana for many more platforms!

 - Improved Docker image with support for docker secrets